dakaitbakait/markdown-cv/index.md

 - Zlott is an intelligent tech sourcing product to get your hiring needs fulfilled.
 We have paying customers and have filled more than 30 high value roles.
   * Designed and built the entire product from scratch leveraging technologies such as Kafka, SQL and the ELK stack.
-  * Managed a team of 2 people to build and deploy the customer facing single page web application.
+  * Managed a team people to build and deploy the customer facing single page web application.
   * Envisioned, collaborated and supervised building data science features in the application.